Installing tinyDialog on your Website in HTML

 :

-The button's background and foreground colors can be optionally customized by setting the data-tinydialog-floating-button-background
+The button's background and foreground colors can be customized by setting the data-tinydialog-floating-button-background

 and data-tinydialog-floating-button-foreground